Francode77/Unsupervised_HAR/README.md

 Then we can validate our model by printing frames which are identified to be in a cluster

 ### 5. **Validation**

-> We plot the newly found clusters to validate similarities in the patterns.
+We plot the newly found clusters to validate similarities in the patterns.
+In the notebook we print out the first 3 frames that were labeled as cluster 4.

 ## Limitations